anishjha93/zerocode-wiki/Produce-raw-message.md

 For more details about Kafka testing, please visit [Kafka Testing Introduction - Baby Steps](https://github.com/authorjapps/zerocode/wiki/Kafka-Testing-Introduction)

 # 2. What is RAW message
-RAW messages can be any kind of messages which may not have or may have structures, as well as the records may or may not conform to a specific data schema.
+RAW messages can be any kind of messages which may or may not have any defined structure, as well as the messages,  may or may not conform to a specific data schema.
+Think of a RAW message as plain text for now.

 # 3. How to produce a RAW message to a Kafka topic
 We just need to specify the "recordType" as RAW while producing the record to a Kafka topic.